ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

   },
 ];
 ```

+Add this data to the top of the newly created test file, before the `it()`.

 With the data in place, and using what we did for the `auth` slice as a guide we _could_ write some tests (**Do not write these tests**):